sourcegraph/src-expose-demo/README.md

 ### To serve existing git repositories

-Many customers have used a CLI tool to convert repositories from a non-git VCS into a git repository, but this does not include serving these repositories over HTTP.
-This is what `src-expose serve` is for, which has saved many customers the trouble of running a code host, purely for the purposes of serving local git repositories.
+Many customers have used a CLI tool to convert repositories from a non-git VCS into a git repository, but still need to make them available to Sourcegraph over HTTP.

+This is what `src-expose serve` is for, which has saved many customers the trouble of running a Git code host, purely for the purposes of serving local git repositories.

-To serve git repositories, we use `src-expose serve`:
+To serve existing git repositories over HTTP:

 ```sh
 make docker-git-repos
 ```

-### Creating the external service in Sourcegraph
+### Index repositories from `src-expose` in Sourcegraph

-Once you have the `src-expose` container running, you need to configure Sourcegraph to index the available repositories.
-To do this:
+Once you have the `src-expose` container running, you need to configure Sourcegraph to index the available repositories:

 1. Go to **Site admin** > **Manage repositories** > **Add repositories**
 1. Select **Generic Git host**